In the Media

 The Park Street Business District is California's Gold

 Huell Howser made a stop in Alameda back in 2009.
-The Alameda episode of California's Goldfeatures Ole’s Waffle Shop, Alameda Theatre & Cineplex, and Tucker's Ice Cream.
-While strolling along the sidewalk of our historic downtown, Huell exclaims in his distinctive Southern accent, "Look at the windows!
+The Alameda episode of California's Gold features Ole’s Waffle Shop, Alameda Theatre & Cineplex, and Tucker's Ice Cream.
+While strolling along the sidewalks of our historic downtown, Huell exclaimed in his distinctive Southern accent, "Look at the windows!
 Look at the work!...
-The architecture!" as he points out the buildings that are home to We Are Hair, Burma Superstar, Daisy's, and Books Inc.
+The architecture!" as he points out the historic buildings that are home to We Are Hair, Burma Superstar, Daisy's, and Books Inc.